realm/realm-dart/README.md

     _*This file should be committed to source control_

-* For more information on using the Realm Dart Standalone see the Realm Flutter usage above.
+* The usage of the Realm Dart SDK is the same like the Realm Flutter usage above.

 # Sync data with Realm Flutter and Dart using Device Sync

 This section is about how to use the Realm with [Device Sync](https://www.mongodb.com/docs/realm/sdk/flutter/sync/) and how to connect to [Atlas App Services](https://www.mongodb.com/docs/realm/sdk/flutter/app-services/).

-## Set up Atlas App Services
+### I. Set up Atlas App Services
   1. Create an account on [cloud.mongodb.com](https://cloud.mongodb.com) - follow the instructions: [Register a new Atlas Account](https://www.mongodb.com/docs/atlas/tutorial/create-atlas-account/#register-a-new-service-account).
   1. Create a new App following the instructions here: [Create an App with Atlas App Services UI](https://www.mongodb.com/docs/atlas/app-services/manage-apps/create/create-with-realm-ui).
   1. Read [Authentication Providers](https://www.mongodb.com/docs/atlas/app-services/authentication/providers/) to see how to configure the appropriate authentication provider type.
   1. Go to the **Device Sync** menu and [Enable Flexible Sync](https://www.mongodb.com/docs/atlas/app-services/sync/configure/enable-sync/#enable-flexible-sync).
   1. [Find and Copy the App ID](https://www.mongodb.com/docs/atlas/app-services/reference/find-your-project-or-app-id/) of your new application.

-## Use Device Sync with the Realm
+### II.
+Use Device Sync with the Realm

 1. Initialize the App Services `App` client and authenticate a user.